ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 **GO enriched terms and pathways for downregulated genes**

 Conversely, the downregulated genes were enriched in biological processes linked to plastid and chloroplast organization, RNA modification, and cell cycle regulation.
 These findings suggest that UV-C exposure suppresses photosynthetic and growth-related activities, likely as an energy-conservation strategy during stress.
-The corresponding Cellular Component terms—chloroplast thylakoid, plastid nucleoid, and chloroplast organization—further reinforce the downregulation of photosynthetic machinery.
+The corresponding Cellular Component terms (chloroplast thylakoid, plastid nucleoid, and chloroplast organization) further reinforce the downregulation of photosynthetic machinery.

 In terms of molecular function, the enrichment of kinase regulator activity and cyclin-dependent protein serine/threonine kinase regulator activity points to reduced cell cycle progression and signaling activity.
 This suppression may reflect a cellular shift from growth-oriented to stress-protective metabolism following UV-C exposure.

-Summarily, the GO enrichment results reveal that UV-C treatment induces a dual response in vascular tissues: activation of stress-responsive, redox-regulatory, and signaling pathways, coupled with repression of photosynthetic and cell cycle processes.
+Summarily, the GO enrichment results reveal that UV-C treatment induces a dual response in vascular tissues: activation of stress-responsive, redox-regulatory, and signaling pathways, and repression of photosynthetic and cell cycle processes.
 This coordinated transcriptional reprogramming underscores the plant’s adaptive strategy to mitigate UV-induced damage while maintaining essential metabolic balance.

 **A** <img width="1000" height="600" alt="dotplot_upregulated_BP" src="https://github.com/user-attachments/assets/1742f88f-44cb-4183-9e96-4aa4f201710e" />